Last Updated: March 2021

 Gender Nonconforming (GE, GI)

 Adjective.
-Someone whose gender identity and/or gender expression does not conform to the cultural or social expectations of gender, particularly in relation to male or female.
+Someone whose gender identity and/or gender expression does not conform to the cultural or social expectations of gender, particularly in relation to male or female (see also Nonbinary).
 This can be an umbrella term for many identities including, but not limited to: